-- A. This section includes, but not limited to, the following:

-- 1. Standards and Brackets

-- 2. Shelving

-- 3. Window Sills

-- 4. Window Surrounds

-- B. Related Sections: The following Sections contain requirements that relate to this Section:

-- Section 061000 Rough Carpentry for blocking within walls to adequately support casework.

-- 2. Section 079200 Sealants for caulking of window sills and window surrounds.

-- 3. Section 092116 Gypsum Board Assemblies.
+- A. This section includes, but not limited to, the following: - 1.
+Window Sills - 2.
+Window Surrounds - 3.
+Lavatory countertops including sinks if they are integral, backsplashes, side splashes, and aprons. - B. Related Sections: The following Sections contain requirements that relate to this Section: - 1.
+Section 061000 Rough Carpentry for blocking within walls to adequately support casework. - 2.
+Section 079200 Sealants for caulking of casework and/or countertops to abutting walls. - 3.
+Section 092116 Gypsum Board Assemblies. - 4.
+Division 22 Plumbing Furnishing, installation, and hook-up of sinks, fixtures, outlets, strainers, tailpieces, traps, vacuum breakers, stops, etc., shall be performed by the Plumbing Contractor in accordance with IPC of New York State and local building codes.
+In all cases, sink cutouts shall be by the Casework Contractor and coordinated with the Plumbing Contractor.